YogevLD/YogevLD/README.md

 ### About myself

-A 4th-year Student of Industrial Engineering (Data Science major), Dean's list for the first three years of study.
-Creative and motivated with strong analytical and self-learning skills.
-Experienced in Python, SQL, Office, and other tools, as well as in team leadership and management under pressure.
-A multitasker with excellent interpersonal communication and great teamwork skills, coupled with high self-discipline.
+I am a recent graduate of Industrial Engineering (Data Science major), having consistently achieved a place on the Dean's list throughout my studies.
+I am a creative and motivated individual with strong analytical and self-learning skills.
+My experience spans Python, SQL, Office, and other tools, as well as leadership and management in high-pressure environments.
+I excel at multitasking, possess excellent interpersonal communication skills, and have a high level of self-discipline.

-Seeking my first opportunity and next challenge in data and project management specialization.
+I am currently seeking opportunities and challenges in the fields of data and project management.

 :mortar_board::bulb: Beyond my studies, I actively engage in projects to continuously expand my knowledge and expertise in the realm of data science.